tdex-network/tdex-sdk/README.md

   psbtBase64: "..."
 });

-// Alice can parse again the Bob's message to check if all is right const json = swap.parse({
-  message: swapAcceptMessage,
-  type: 'SwapAccept'
-});

 // Alice adds his signed inputs to the transaction const swapCompleteMessage = swap.complete({
   message: swapAcceptMessage,
   psbtBase64: "..."
 });

-// Alica can send the tx to Bob or broadcast directly
+// Alice can sends the completed swap to Bob
+//Now Bob finalize the transaction

 ```